 Enjoy a continental breakfast at the hotel this morning before departing for the Jayco RV Factory Tour.
 Welcome to the “RV Capital of the World!”
 Over half the world’s inventory of travel trailers, 5th wheels, Class C & A Motorhomes, Truck Campers and Fold-downs are all manufactured in this area.
 You will learn about some of the extra steps taken during the process and see the meticulous work the Jayco team does, firsthand.

-Tonight, you’ll have dinner in an Amish home.
-You’ll meet an Amish family as they welcome you into their home for an Amish Haystack dinner.
+Meet an Amish family as they welcome you into their home for an Amish Haystack dinner this evening.
 A Haystack Dinner?
-You bet!
-It’s a topsy turvy build your own Amish meal many relate to as an upside down taco salad.
+You bet, it’s a topsy turvy build your own Amish meal many relate to as an upside-down taco salad.
 The Amish often use these as “fundraiser” meals too.
 You’ll build your own haystack from bowls of farm fresh vegetables, toppings, seasoned meat and gooey cheese sauce.
 It’ll be served with homemade bread, coffee, water and your choice of Strawberry Rhubarb or Chocolate Cream pies.

 Day 3: Saturday, June 11, 2022